jwoehr/qisjob/README.md

 You can use an object instance of the class `qisjob.QisJob` in your own program and feed it a string of OPENQASM2.0 source code via the `qasm_src=` kwarg.

+### `QisJob` Documentation

-`qisjob.QisJob` has many args/kwargs.
+The `qisjob.QisJob` object that underlies the `qisjob` script has many args/kwargs.

 The documentation is installed with the module in `share/doc`.

+You can also read the [QisJob Documentation Online](http://www.softwoehr.com/softwoehr/oss/qisjob/)

 ## Prerequisites